Acquia Cloud has two additional interfaces that developers can use to extend, enhance, and customize Acquia Cloud:

 To use the Cloud API, a user must have the Access the Cloud API permission.
-By default, all users with the Team Lead, Senior Developer, and site group administrator roles have this permission, while users with only the Developer role do not.
-Site group administrators can modify the permissions of existing roles, or add new custom roles with the desired permissions.
+By default, all users with the Team Lead, Senior Developer, and Administrator roles have this permission, while users with only the Developer role do not.
+Administrators can modify the permissions of existing roles, or add new custom roles with the desired permissions.
 For more information, see Working with roles and permissions: Editing a role.

-Note that users who have the Access the Cloud API permission can use the Cloud API to take most of the actions enabled by the Cloud user interface, and are not constrained by any other permissions in their use of the Cloud API.
+Users who have the Access the Cloud API permission can use the Cloud API to take most of the actions enabled by the Acquia Cloud interface, and are not constrained by any other permissions in their use of the Cloud API.

 API rate limits